Meshulam Dovid Soloveitchik: Rosh yeshiva

 In 1960, Soloveitchik opened his yeshiva in the Gush Shemonim section of the Givat Moshe neighborhood of Jerusalem, and served there as rosh yeshiva (dean).
 Brisk yeshivas in Israel are attended by select young Talmudists, mainly from the United States.

 He did not personally publish any works on the Talmud, but many of his works have been published by his students, especially in the Mishor prints of his father's works.

 He rarely gave approbations to new books.

 Soloveitchik was considered by Briskers to be one of the last authentic remnants of a pre-World War II Jewish Lithuania, and is often quoted for his memories of his father's and grandfather's lives and teachings.

 Children

-Soloveitchik's eldest son, Yitzchok Zev Soloveitchik (II), who is the son in-law of Berel Povarsky, was a maggid shiur (lecturer) in his father's yeshiva.
+Soloveitchik's eldest son, Yitzchok Zev Soloveitchik (II) (Reb Velvel), the son in-law of Berel Povarsky, was a maggid shiur (lecturer) in his father's yeshiva.
 When Meshulam Dovid died, Yitzchok Zev became the rosh yeshiva.

-Soloveitchik's daughter Hendel is married to Nechemya Kaplan, rosh yeshiva of Yeshiva Shaar HaTalmud in Jerusalem.